JamesRaphaelJRC/alx-backend-javascript/README.md

-This repository contains all my ALX projects for my short specialization.
+This repository contains all my ALX projects for my short specialization